banksy23/XCoder/README.md

 | CommitPackFT                     | 702k      | GitHub       | GitHub               |
 | StarCoder-Self-Align | 50k       | StarCoder2(OSS-Instruct)                        | StarCoder2               |
 | Leet10k_alpaca                   | 10k       | -    | -             |

+### Data Selection For XCoder

+XCoder selects good samples based on three dimensions: instruction complexity, response quality, and instruction diversity.

+- **instruction complexity**: People always hope that Code LLM can write more complex programs.Thus, we train a <a href="">Complexity Scorer</a> to measure the complexity of each sample.
+- **response quality**: We use the number of passed test cases as a measure of code coverage quality.
+We train a <a href="">Unit Test Model</a> to generate a unit test program for each sample.
+Compared to using language models directly to judge code correctness, executing test cases can obtain real-world feedback and have better judgment performance.
+- **instruction diversity**: As a general principle, an advanced LLM should be able to handle various requests from humans.
+We use Diversity-based Sampling method to ensure the diversity of the selected data.

 ### 🎖 Performance